liquity/dev/README.md

 3. Liquity admin deploys `LQTYStaking`
 4. Liquity admin deploys `LQTYToken`, which upon deployment:
 - Stores the `CommunityIssuance` and `LockupContractFactory` addresses
-- Mints LQTY tokens to `CommunityIssuance` and the Liquity admin address
+- Mints LQTY tokens to `CommunityIssuance`, the Liquity admin address, the LP rewards address, and the bug bounty address
 5. Liquity admin sets `LQTYToken` address in `LockupContractFactory`, `CommunityIssuance`, and `LQTYStaking`

 #### Deploy and fund Lockup Contracts
-6. Liquity admin tells `LockupContractFactory` to deploy a `OneYearLockupContract` for each (beneficiary, entitlement) pair, including one for the Liquity admin address
+6. Liquity admin tells `LockupContractFactory` to deploy a `LockupContract` for each beneficiary, with an `unlockTime` set to exactly one year after system deployment
-7. Liquity admin transfers LQTY to each `OneYearLockupContract`, equal to its beneficiary’s entitlement
+7. Liquity admin transfers LQTY to each `LockupContract`, according to their entitlement
-8. Liquity admin calls `lockOneYearContracts()` on the Factory, telling it to lock and activate all the `OneYearLockupContracts` that Liquity admin deployed

 #### Deploy Liquity Core
-9. Liquity admin deploys the Liquity core system
+8. Liquity admin deploys the Liquity core system
-11. Liquity admin connects Liquity core system internally (with setters)
+9. Liquity admin connects Liquity core system internally (with setters)
-12. Liquity admin connects `LQTYStaking` to Liquity core contracts and `LQTYToken`
+10. Liquity admin connects `LQTYStaking` to Liquity core contracts and `LQTYToken`
 12. Liquity admin connects `CommunityIssuance` to Liquity core contracts and `LQTYToken`

 #### During one year lockup period
-- Liquity admin periodically transfers newly vested tokens to team & partners’ `OneYearLockupContracts`, as per their vesting schedules
+- Liquity admin periodically transfers newly vested tokens to team & partners’ `LockupContracts`, as per their vesting schedules
-- Liquity admin may only transfer LQTY to `OneYearLockupContracts`
+- Liquity admin may only transfer LQTY to `LockupContracts`
-- Anyone may deploy new `OneYearLockupContracts` via the Factory
+- Anyone may deploy new `LockupContracts` via the Factory, setting any `unlockTime` that is >= 1 year from system deployment

-#### Upon end of lockup period
+#### Upon end of one year lockup period
-- All `OneYearLockupContracts` automatically unlock.
-Beneficiaries may withdraw their entire unlocked entitlements
+- All beneficiaries may withdraw their entire entitlements
 - Liquity admin address restriction on LQTY transfers is automatically lifted, and Liquity admin may now transfer LQTY to any address
-- Anyone may deploy new `OneYearLockupContracts` and `CustomDurationLockupContracts` via the Factory
+- Anyone may deploy new `LockupContracts` via the Factory, setting any `unlockTime` in the future

 #### Post-lockup period
 - Liquity admin periodically transfers newly vested tokens to team & partners, directly to their individual addresses, or to a fresh lockup contract if required.